mblarsen/mongoose-hidden/README.md

 Hiding of virtuals can be done as well.

-    schema.set('toJSON', { virtuals: true });
+    // By default in Mongoose virtuals will not be included.
+Turn on before enabling plugin. schema.set('toJSON', { virtuals: true });
     schema.set('toObject', { virtuals: true });

+    // Enable plugin
     schema.plugin(mongooseHidden, { virtuals: { fullname: 'hideJSON' }});

 Be sure to include the plugin after you turn on virtuals.